-- Oil or grease the sealing surface of the shaft locating washer and seal lip. - Lightly oil or grease the bearing seating surfaces in the housing bore. - Push the bearing assembly 1 into the housing bore until it contacts the housing shoulder, Figure 8 - if the fit is tighter, the bearing is preferably drawn into the housing bore uniformly using long screws (2) or threaded rods with countertensioned hexagonal nuts, Figure 9 care should be taken not to damage the spindle. - care should be taken not to damage the spind - Caution!
+- Oil or grease the sealing surface of the shaft locating washer and seal lip. - Lightly oil or grease the bearing seating surfaces in the housing bore. - Push the bearing assembly (1) into the housing bore until it contacts the housing shoulder, Figure 8 - if the fit is tighter, the bearing is preferably drawn into the housing bore uniformly using long screws (2) or threaded rods with countertensioned hexagonal nuts, Figure 9 - care should be taken not to damage the spindle.

+Caution!
 During fitting, forces should be applied only to the bearing ring to be fitted.
 Forces must never be directed through the rolling elements or sealing rings.